n8n-io/n8n-docs/docs/reference/glossary.md

 - [Certificate](#Certificate)

 ## Environment Variables
-Environment variables are predetermined values that typically get used to providing the ability to configure your program from outside of your application.
+Environment variables are predetermined values that typically get used to provide the ability to configure your program from outside of your application.
 An environment variable consists of a key-value pair.
 For example, `N8N_BASIC_AUTH_USER=user`.
-Here, `N8N_BASIC_AUTH_USER` is the key, and `user` is the value.
+Here, `N8N_BASIC_AUTH_USER` is the key and `user` is the value.

 n8n uses environment variables that help you configure your self-hosted n8n instance.
 You can use environment variables to set [username](#username) and [password](#password) for your n8n instance, configure the timezone, and a lot more.
-Refer to the [configuration](https://docs.n8n.io/reference/configuration.html) documentation to learn more about the environment variables used in n8n.
+Refer to the [configuration](https://docs.n8n.io/reference/configuration.html) page to learn more about the environment variables used in n8n.

 ## Execution
 A completed run of a [workflow](#Workflow) from start to finish.